rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 Features:

-* Featured Image from URL plugin allows you to use an external image (from Flickr, Picasa, Amazon S3, anywhere) as Featured Image of your post, page and Custom Post Type, such as WooCommerce Product;
+* Featured Image from URL plugin allows you to use an external image as Featured Image of your post, page and Custom Post Type, such as WooCommerce Product;

 * perfect for external posts, the plugin is able to use the first image as Featured Image;

-* it's also possible to use external images in the WooCommerce Product Gallery and WooCommerce Product Category;

 * when you access the table of posts/pages/products/categories in admin menu, the Featured Images are shown in a new column;